KellyStathis/frdr_ror_parsing/readme.md

 ### Flags
 Because the RDF graph takes a long time to process, execution can be separated into two steps with optional flags.
 If neither `--graphpickle` or `--metadatacsv` is specified, both steps will be executed.

-Usage: `python FundrefRDFParser.py --graphpickle --metadatacsv`
+#### Step 1: `--graphpickle`

-- Step 1: `--graphpickle`: Generate registry.pickle from registry.rdf.
-(TODO: Allow users to specify this file name with --data parameter.
-File should be placed in registry_data.)
+Generate registry.pickle from the file specified with `--data` (which must be located in registry_data).

+Usage example: `python FundrefRDFParser.py --graphpickle --data registry.rdf`

+#### Step 2: `--metadatacsv`
-- Step 2: `--metadatacsv`: Generate funder_metadata.csv from registry.pickle.
+Generate funder_metadata.csv from registry.pickle.

+Usage examples:

+- `python FundrefRDFParser.py --metadatacsv` (same as `--exporttype frdr`)
+- `python FundrefRDFParser.py --metadatacsv --exporttype frdr`
+- `python FundrefRDFParser.py --metadatacsv --exporttype full`
+- `python FundrefRDFParser.py --metadatacsv --exporttype curation_ca --rordata 2021-09-23-ror-data.json`

 ### Export types
 There are three different export types which can be specified with the optional `--exporttype` flag.
 These modify the metadata CSV file output (the output of step 2 above).